-Upon finalization of the RCSI Data storage platform, all research data generated during the course of the PD-MitoQUANT Project may be stored on a server located at RCSI, within Ireland; protected by strong encryption and in compliance with GDPR and data protection law.
-The data files will be managed, processed, and stored in a secure environment including lockable computer systems with passwords, firewall system in place, power failure or surge protection, virus/malicious intruder protection and by controlling access to the files with encryption and password protection.
-Data backup on RCSI servers is undertaken every 4 weeks and technical expertise is available from the RCSI IT Services for the setup of the files within dedicated password protected folders.
-In addition, support and training are available should this be required.
-Data that is archived will be migrated to Azure with data being processed and stored on the Isilon.
+Upon finalisation of the RCSI Data storage platform, all research data generated during the course of the PD-MitoQUANT Project may be stored on a server located at RCSI, within Ireland; protected by strong encryption and in compliance with GDPR and data protection law.
+The data files will be managed, processed, and stored in a secure environment with passwords, firewall system, power failure or surge protection and by controlling access to the files with encryption and password protection.